genidma/teatime-accessibility/README.md

 2. Install all required dependencies
 3. Create a desktop entry for easy access
 4. Make the launcher script executable

+The setup script will also prompt you to install system dependencies if needed.

 ### Manual Setup
 If you prefer to install manually: